 Lastly, the INDEX function returns $72,568.00 which is in the 2nd row in the range D5:D14.

 - Hence, simply press ENTER on your keyboard and you will get the Revenue earned by the sales representatives name’s starting with John.
 The return of the functions is $72,568.00.

-- After that, autoFill the functions to get the Revenue earned by those sales representatives whose name stars with John which has been given in the below screenshot.
+- After that, AutoFill the functions to get the Revenue Earned by those sales representatives whose names start with John which has been given in the below screenshot.

-- Now, we will change the name from the drop-down list to check the INDEX MATCH functions multiple criteria with wildcard.
-We will check the Revenue earned by those sales representatives whose name stars with David which has been given in the below screenshot.
+- Now, we will change the name from the drop-down list to check the INDEX and MATCH functions with multiple criteria with wildcard.
+We will check the Revenue Earned by those sales representatives whose names start with David which has been given in the below screenshot.

 Things to Remember

 ➜While a value can not found in the referenced cell, #N/A error happens in Excel.

 Download this practice workbook to exercise while you are reading this article.